failutee/uwufufu-comment-spammer/README.md

 ## About
 A simple python script that allows you to spam comments on the uwufufu website.
-I'm so lazy that I didn't want to add checks so if you do something wrong, the script will fall out, have a nice one ;)
+I'm so lazy that I didn't want to add checks so if you do something wrong, the script will crash, have a nice one ;)

 <hr>